vwegert/gentoo-forensics/README.md

 app-forensics/bulk_extractor beviewer exiv2 hashdb doc
 ```

-If you don't want the GUI (which pull in a Java Runtime Environment), just omit the `beviewer` flag.
+If you don't want the GUI (which pulls in a Java Runtime Environment), just omit the `beviewer` flag.
 Then install the tool:

 ```
 # emerge -av --autounmask=y --autounmask-write app-forensics/bulk_extractor